Granddevv/luicd-architecture-laravel/readme.md

 based on microservices, or build your application armed and ready for the shift when it occurs, Lucid is your best bet.
 It has been designed with scale at the core and the microservice transition in mind, it is no coincidence that the different parts of the application that will (most probably) later on become the different services with the microservice architecture, are called **Service**.
-However, [it is recommended](http://martinfowler.com/bliki/MonolithFirst.html) that only when your monolith application grow so large that it becomes crucial to use microservices for the sake of the progression and maintenance of the project, to do the shift; because once you've built your application using Lucid, the transition to a microservice architecture will be logically simpler to plan and physically straight-forward to implement.
-There is a [microservice counterpart](https://github.com/lucid-architecture/laravel-microservice) to Lucid that you can check out [here](https://github.com/lucid-architecture/laravel-microservice).
+However, it is recommented that only when your monolith application grow so large that it becomes crucial to use microservices for the sake of the progression and maintenance of the project, to do the shift; because once you've built your application using Lucid, the transition to a microservice architecture will be logically simpler to plan and physically straight-forward to implement.
+There is a microservice counterpart to Lucid that you can check out.

 With more on the means of transitioning from a monolith to a microservice